obsidian-tasks-group/obsidian-tasks/docs/getting-started/use-filename-as-default-date.md

 ---
 layout: default
-title: Use Filename as Date Fallback
+title: Use Filename as Default Date
 nav_order: 5
 parent: Getting Started
 has_toc: false
 ---

-# Use Filename as Date Fallback
+# Use Filename as Default Date

 {: .no_toc }